microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/alert_update.md

 ### Response

-Here is an example of a successful response.
+The following is an example of a successful response.
 <!-- {
   "blockType": "response",
   "truncated": true,